Devanshu07R/QR-Code-generator/README.md

 # QR-Code-generator
+🔳 QR Code Generator – Create Custom QR Codes Instantly!
-📱A fast and responsive QR Code Generator built with HTML, CSS, and JavaScript.
-Instantly generate QR codes for any text or URL.
-Supports downloading QR codes as images.
-Simple, efficient, and mobile-friendly!
+A fast and efficient QR Code Generator built with HTML, Tailwind CSS, and JavaScript.
+Generate QR codes instantly for any text, URL, or contact information.
+With a sleek and responsive design, this app ensures smooth performance and easy sharing.

+✨ Features
+✅ Instant QR Code Generation – Convert text, URLs, or data into QR codes effortlessly.
+✅ Customizable Size & Color – Personalize QR codes to match your style.
+✅ Download as Image – Save your QR code as a PNG for easy sharing.
+✅ Fast & Lightweight – No extra dependencies, ensuring smooth performance.
+✅ Fully Responsive – Works seamlessly on desktop, tablet, and mobile devices.

+🛠️ Tech Stack
+🔹 HTML – Provides the structure of the app.
+🔹 Tailwind CSS – Creates a modern and responsive UI.
+🔹 JavaScript – Generates and customizes QR codes dynamically.

+🚀 Live Demo & Contributions
+🔗 Live Demo: [Deploy Link]
+📌 Star ⭐ this project & contribute!